wfsec/osxstrata/README.md

 # osxstrata
+* This project is not being actively maintined and will probably stay that way, as we have all moved on from the company that we built this for *
 OS X Strata builds upon Yelps OSXCollector(http://yelp.github.io/osxcollector/), providing a user interface to analyze data collected from a potentially compromised system.

 Currently there are two ways that you can run OSXStrata.